 PG-13 is perfect because it’s slightly geared towards adults but won’t turn young people off.
 PG has now been associated as a family movie and can be the kiss of death for studios unless it’s animated.

 Wrapping It Up

-Ultimately we can thank George Lucas, Steven Spielberg, Indiana Jones and Gizmo for giving us this amazing new movie rating.
+Ultimately we can thank George Lucas, Steven Spielberg, Indiana Jones, and Gizmo for giving us this amazing new movie rating.
 It might seem ridiculous to say but without the PG-13 rating system movies might not be what they are today.
 And we might not have so many of these iconic films from the ‘80s.

 There’s also the downside and it may be why the movies of today seem like they can all blend together.
 They all follow this PG-13 format and don’t stray far from it.
 This might be why you’re seeing some studios starting to push the PG-13 rating the way Spielberg pushed PG.

-Suicide Squad comes to mind of a movie that may have pushed it a bit too far and could have settled in better to an R-rating.
+Suicide Squad comes to mind as a movie that may have pushed it a bit too far and could have settled in better to an R-rating.
 But I guess that’s what movies are there for, to push boundaries and norms.

-Either way the story of the PG-13 rating is a very interesting one.
+Either way, the story of the PG-13 rating is a very interesting one.
 It’s one of those situations where you don’t realize the true extent into what came behind its creation.

-So that’s why the PG-13 rating was created and we need to be thankful for that monkey brain eating scene from the Temple of Doom…
+So that’s why the PG-13 rating was created and we need to be thankful for that monkey brain-eating scene from the Temple of Doom…